Pinggy-io/pinggy_website/content/blog/tmobile_port_forwarding.md

    You can use this address and port to connect to your local port from outside the local network.

    {{< image "iot/url.webp" "Pinggy tunnel for T-Mobile home internet port forwarding" >}}

+## Why is port forwarding required?

+Usually, if you are not on the same WiFi (same local network), you cannot access one computer from the other.
+You cannot use your mobile data (5G, 4G) to directly access your home computer.
+Port forwarding configures your home internet router to allow external access from the internet, to your internal network devices.
+This can be used for remote access to devices, web hosting, online gaming, etc.
+Port forwarding allows direct connections between devices on different networks, bypasses the limitations of [Network Address Translation (NAT)](https://en.wikipedia.org/wiki/Network_address_translation), and improves network performance.

+In network service providers such as T-Mobile, port forwarding is not possible trivially, instead you need a localhost tunnel service such as https://pinggy.io .

+## How is port forwarding better than disabling firewall?

+Port forwarding enhances security by controlling access to only single ports of specific devices.
+It is much secure than opening the floodgate to the internet and exposing all ports of all devices in your local network.

 ## Conclusion